anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

     dbutils.fs.unmount("/mnt/<mount-name>")

-**Step5: Updation of config file for all input and output path according to dbfs mount path**
+### Step 5: Update config file for all input and output path according to dbfs mount path

 Once mounting is completed, the data is present in the required dbfs path where we have given in mount_point.
 All the operations happened during running anovos by using this mount dbfs path and that automatically get updated in azure blob storage container too.